pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 ### Pega compressed configuration files

-To Deploy Pega with configurations specified in https://github.com/pegasystems/pega-helm-charts/blob/master/charts/pega/README.md#pega-configuration-files (including tmpl files) in compressed format,

-Replace each file with its compressed format file as below.
+To use [Pega configuration files](https://github.com/pegasystems/pega-helm-charts/blob/master/charts/pega/README.md#pega-configuration-files) in compressed format when deploying Pega Platform, replace each file with its compressed format file by completing the following steps:

-1) Compress each configuration file using the below command in your local terminal
+1) Compress each configuration file using the following command in your local terminal:
 ```
 - cat "<path_to_actual_uncompressed_file_in_local>" | gzip -c | base64
 ```